armplinker/KDOT-LBIS-BRM-MIGRATION/docs/Progress-notes.md

             grant unlimited tablespace to KDOT_BLP;
 ```

--- In Visual Studio Code, you can find all statements in the output log like CREATE UNIQUE INDEX "KDOT_BLP".
+-- In Visual Studio Code, you can find all statements in the output log like **CREATE UNIQUE INDEX "KDOT_BLP"**.
-using a regex like this:
+using a REGEX like this:

 ```
             ^(CREATE UNIQUE INDEX "KDOT_BLP"\.).+$